Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Simulation Approach

 \subsection{Vesicle Assembly and Equilibration}

-We assemble vesicles by developing a geometric generator for spheres based on Spherical Fibonacci Point Sets (SFPS)~\cite{Marques2013,Swinbank2006}.
-As an initial configuration we placed each bead at the locations of the SFPS with the bead orientation matching the outward normal of the sphere.
-To equilibrate the system, we treat the vesicle initially as homogeneous and run simulations under the Langevin thermostat over a long trajectory.
-During these simulations the beads both diffuse and mix within the membrane structure, and in some instances spontaneously eject or insert into the membrane surface.
-After the equilibration stage, we perform our simulation studies investigating more complex phenomena.
+{The vesicles were assembled by developing a geometric generator for spheres based on Spherical Fibonacci Point Sets (SFPS)~\cite{Marques2013,Swinbank2006}.
+As an initial configuration, each bead was placed at the locations of the SFPS with the bead orientation matching the outward normal of the sphere.
+To equilibrate the system, the vesicle was treated initially as homogeneous and simulations were run under the Langevin thermostat over a long trajectory.
+During these simulations, the beads both diffused and mixed within the membrane structure, and in some instances spontaneously ejected or inserted into the membrane surface.
+After the equilibration stage, simulation studies were performed to investigate more complex phenomena.}

-To investigate phase separation, we start with an equilibrated homogeneous vesicle and then change the identities of some of the beads to represent the high-curvature phase.
-We then allow the system to evolve from this stage under the interaction potential of the two phase system discussed in Section~\ref{sec:CG_model}.
-We found membrane structures remained stable throughout all of our simulations.
-We found there was not significant loss of beads within the two-phase membrane structures other than explicit budding events.
+{To investigate phase separation, the system was started with an equilibrated homogeneous vesicle.
+Some of the identities of the beads were then changed to represent the high-curvature phase.
+This allowed the system to evolve from a stable configuration under the interaction potentials of the two-phase system discussed in Section~\ref{sec:CG_model}.
+The membrane structures remained stable throughout all of the simulations.
+It was found there was not significant loss of beads within the two-phase membrane structures, other than the explicit budding events.}